ArturoCharleston/finm-fixedincome-2025/exam_prep/concepts_theory.md

 - A forward Rate agreement is a one time swap
 - A swap is a package of some forward rate agreements

+### HBS Fixed Income Arbitrage (C)
+- Swap spread between two interest rates, the rate on the fixed leg of a fixed-floating swap, and the yield on a treasury bond of comparable maturity.
+- The swap was a thirty-year swap, so the relevant treasury bond was a 4.5 coupon bond due May 15, 2038.